abaizan/kodoja_galaxy/README.rst

 Citation
 ========

-Please refer to the main Kodoja citation instructions.
+Please refer to the main Kodoja citation instructions for the latest information, but currently we request you cite the following manuscript for Kodoja including the Galaxy Wrapper:

+  Amanda Baizan-Edge *et al.* (2019), *Kodoja*: A workflow for virus detection in plants using *k-mer* analysis of RNA-sequencing data, Journal of General Virology https://doi.org/10.1099/jgv.0.001210

 Automated Installation